AdvancedCustomFields/docs/guides/blocks.md

 Similar to registering a post type in WP, the [acf_register_block()](https://www.advancedcustomfields.com/resources/acf_register_block/) function allows you to register a custom block type from your functions.php file.
 This function accepts an array of settings that you can use to customize your block including a name, description and more.

-This example only uses a small handful of the available settings so please be sure to read the [acf_register_block()](https://www.advancedcustomfields.com/resources/acf_register_block/) docs for a full list.
+💡 This example only uses a small handful of the available settings so please be sure to read the [acf_register_block()](https://www.advancedcustomfields.com/resources/acf_register_block/) docs for a full list.

-💡 These settings are closely related to the WordPress JavaScript [registerBlockType()](https://wordpress.org/gutenberg/handbook/blocks/writing-your-first-block-type/) function.

 ```
 function register_acf_blocks() {